fmancinelli/fmancinelli.github.com/_posts/2012-04-09-This_is_the_title_of_this_post.markdown

 The purpose of this sentence is to temporize a bit about introducing the topic of this post, in order to keep the reader reading.

-This sentence apologize about the fact of having used such a childish trick for keeping the reader reading, without actually providing any additional infomation.
+This sentence apologizes about the fact of having used such a childish trick for keeping the reader reading, without actually providing any additional infomation.

 This is a filler sentence.
 Again.